2026 Election Threats

 Plan for post-election uncertainty

 Engage proactively, in advance of the elections, with other business leaders and business associations (including chambers of commerce) to discuss when collective business leader action, either public or private, would be warranted.
-Make a specific plan for what that would look like, including which influential decision-makers would be engaged and when public statements might be warranted.
+Make a specific plan for what that would look like, including which influential decision-makers could be engaged and when public statements would be warranted.

 -